 Presenting ‘In Defence of the Virtual: A Secret History of Ballardian Cinema’ at BL-NK, Shoreditch, London, May, 2014.
 Photo: Dan Hill.

-Designed and taught a seminar series and workshop on representations of architecture, urbanism and design in film, literature, new media and popular culture.
+I conceived, designed and taught the course ‘Publishing and Writing in the Digital Age’.
+I also designed and taught a seminar series and workshop on representations of architecture, urbanism and design in film, literature, new media and popular culture.

-Founded Liquid Architecture, an internationally renowned festival of sound art.
+I founded Liquid Architecture, an internationally renowned festival of sound art.